-When I hid the money here, in this old mine, I left a gun too, never really expecting to need it.
-Of course, turning against Nendo does tend to make one a bit paranoid.
-I had assumed that I would use the gun, if I had to, against some of their hitters, and who knows?
-Maybe I did.
-Vic and Chester didn't fit the description of the average Nendo man, but perhaps the corp had sent them to put me off-guard.
-I thank Heaven I was so cautious.
+When I placed-hid the money here, in this old mine, I included-left a guntoo, never really expecting to need it. -Of course, turning against Nendo does tend to make one a bit paranoid. -I had assumed that I would use the gunifI had to, against some of their hitters, and who knows?s. -Maybe I did. -Vic and Chester didn't fit the description of the average Nendo man, but perhaps the corp had sent them to put me off-guard.
+It didn't work of course, and I thank Heaven I was so cautious.